 Matching imitations to seeds

 Matching accuracy for all question types (see Fig. 2) was above chance for first generation imitations, b = 1.65 (0.14) log-odds, odds = 0.50, z = 11.58, p = 0.00, and decreased over generations, b = -0.16 (0.04) log-odds, z = -3.72, p = 0.00.
 We tested whether this increase in question difficulty was constant across the three types of questions or if some question types became more difficult at later generations.
-In particular we hypothesized that if the imitations were becoming more like category labels as they were repeated, then performance on questions where category information enabled a correct response will be more resilient to generational decay.
+In particular we hypothesized that if the imitations were becoming more like category labels as they were repeated, then performance on questions where category information enabled a correct response would be more resilient to generational decay.

 The results are shown in Fig. 4.
 The first evidence in support of our hypothesis comes in comparing performance on questions requiring a category match to performance on questions where guessing correctly required distinguishing the true seed from other sounds within the same category.
 Performance decreased over generations more rapidly for these specific match questions than for category match questions, b = -0.05 (0.02) log-odds, z = -2.53, p = 0.01, suggesting that category information was more resistent to loss through transmission.

-A simpler explanation for this result is that the specific match questions are simply harder than the category match questions.
+One explanation for this result is that the specific match questions are simply harder than the category match questions.
 However, performance also decreased more rapidly for the easiest type of question where the correct answer was the actual seed generating the imitation.
 The advantage for having the true seed among the options decreased over generations, b = -0.07 (0.02) log-odds, z = -2.83, p = 0.00.
 These results indicate that later generation imitations were more likely to be recognized as identifiers of a particular category than they were of particular exemplars within each category.

 Accuracy in matching imitations back to seed sounds.
 Lines denote different question types concerning the relationship between the imitation and the options in the question (see Fig. 2).
 The advantage of having a True seed among the options (True seed versus Category match) decreased over generations, and the advantage of having distractors from different categories (Category match versus Specific match) increased over generations.
 These results suggest that category information was more resilient to generational decay than specific information about the particular exemplar being imitated.